|

 audiences can now find these kinds of period adaptations on cinema, cable television,

+or DVD.
 Although there have been some TVE adaptations

 of Spanish novels in the last decade—adaptations that were more attractive and